 As well as the gift of the book packs, the local librarian visits the kindergarten to explain to parents how important it is to share books from an early age.

-In the city of San Sebastian in the Basque region of Spain, weekly events offer preschool children and their parents or carers the chance get involved with books and stories together.
+In the city of San Sebastian in the Basque region of Spain, weekly events organised by Mestiza offer preschool children and their parents or carers the chance to get involved with books and stories together.

 Buchstart Schweiz, Switzerland

 Buchstart Schweiz is a national programme that gifts book packs to around 35,000 babies every year.
 Launched in 2008, the pack is given in a babies' first year, and reaches just under half of all Swiss children.

 Packs are gifted at various times in a child's first year, depending on where in Switzerland they live.
 In the French-speaking region, packs are given in the hospital when the child is born; babies in the Italian-speaking part get packs when they are 6 months, and children in the German-speaking areas receive their pack at 6-12 months.
 Packs are gifted by paediatricians, parental or health care advisors, or libraries – all of whom work together in local networks.

 Buchstart Schweiz has also linked up with the national library federation to run courses for librarians, supporting them to create baby-friendly Buchstart spaces in their libraries and organise family events.
 As a result of Buchstart, libraries in Switzerland are now more accessible for families to use and enjoy.